 While the Massachusetts law is more prosecution-friendly than its federal counterpart, the government still faces considerable challenges.
 Obviously, the Commonwealth’s star witnesses will likely be the prostitutes who were allegedly working for the defendant.
 Many of these prostitutes will have lengthy criminal records and significant substance abuse problems.
 Because pimps generally do not keep business records of their illegal activities, there will not be documentary evidence to support the claims being made by the prostitutes.
 Therefore, juries will have to believe the prostitutes’ stories beyond a reasonable doubt in order to convict defendants under this statute.
 Before trial, prosecutors will likely have to agree not to prosecute the prostitutes in order for the prostitutes to testify at trial.
 Therefore, the prostitutes have an incentive to provide testimony that will be helpful to the Commonwealth’s case.
 Attorney Spring will obtain the Commonwealth’s witnesses’ criminal records prior to trial and aggressively argue that the jury should be told about the witnesses’ prior criminal convictions.
 Attorney Spring will also cross-examine the Commonwealth’s witnesses about any agreements they made with the prosecution in order to argue that their stories should not be believed by the jury.

-If you have been accused of sex trafficking, our Middlesex County criminal defense attorney can help represent you.
+If you have been accused of sex trafficking, our Middlesex County sex trafficking attorney can help represent you.
 Our legal team has successfully represented clients accused of crimes like assault with intent to rape and indecent exposure.